 Heavy Metals in Drinking Water

 In the present study period drinking water samples were analyzed for Mn, Cr, Cu, Cd, As, Hg, Pb and Zn.
-All these heavy metals were well below/ the permissible limits of the Indian Standards for drinking water.
+All these heavy metals were well Below the Quantification limits prescribed by the Indian Standards.

 Bacteriological Study